U.S. says air strikes cripple Syria chemical weapons program

 Although the Western countries have all said for seven years that Assad must leave power, they held back in the past from striking his government, lacking a wider strategy to defeat him.

+Inspectors from the global chemical weapons watchdog OPCW were due to try to visit Douma on Saturday to inspect the site of the suspected gas attack.
+Moscow condemned the Western states for refusing to wait for their findings.

+The Western countries took precautions to avoid unexpected conflict with Russia.
+French Defence Minister Florence Parly said Russians was warned beforehand to avert conflict.

-The combined U.S., British and French assault involved more missiles, but appears to have struck more limited targets, than a similar strike Trump ordered a year ago in retaliation for an earlier suspected chemical weapons attack.
-That strike had effectively no impact on the war.
+The Western assault involved more missiles than a U.S. attack last year but struck targets limited to Syria’s chemical weapons facilities.
+The U.S. intervention last year had effectively no impact on the war.

-Mattis said the United States had conclusive evidence that chlorine gas had been used in the April 7 attack.
-Evidence that the nerve agent sarin was also used was inconclusive, he said.

 Syria agreed in 2013 to give up its chemical weapons after a nerve gas attack killed hundreds of people in Douma.
 Damascus is still permitted to have chlorine for civilian use, although its use as a weapon is banned.
 Allegations of Assad’s chlorine use have been frequent during the war although, unlike nerve agents, chlorine did not produce mass casualties as seen last week.

-Reporting by Phil Stewart and Tom Perry,; Additional reporting by Steve Holland, Idrees Ali, Yara Bayoumy, Joel Schectman in Washington; Samia Nakhoul, Tom Perry, Laila Bassam, Ellen Francis and Angus McDowall in Beirut; Kinda Makieh in Barzeh; Michael Holden and Guy Faulconbridge in London; and Jean-Baptiste Vey, Geert de Clerq and Matthias Blamont in Paris; Polina Ivanova in Moscow, Michelle Nichols in New York; Writing by Peter Graff, Kevin Liffey and Doina Chiacu; Editing by Yara Bayoumy, Diane Craft and Daniel Wallis
+Reporting by Phil Stewart and Tom Perry,; Additional reporting by Jeff Mason, Steve Holland, Idrees Ali, Yara Bayoumy, Joel Schectman in Washington; Michelle Nichols in New York; Samia Nakhoul, Tom Perry, Laila Bassam, Ellen Francis and Angus McDowall in Beirut; Kinda Makieh in Barzeh; Michael Holden and Guy Faulconbridge in London; and Jean-Baptiste Vey, Geert de Clerq and Matthias Blamont in Paris; Polina Ivanova in Moscow; Writing by Doina Chiacu; Editing by Yara Bayoumy and Alistair Bell